Greater siren: Trapping techniques

 S. lacertina is difficult to capture because of their preference for areas with thick vegetation.
 Standard methods such as dip-netting, seining, and dredges are ineffective in such habitats.
 The use of aquatic funnel traps, commercially produced to capture crayfish, has been found effective for use on Siren and Amphiuma species and there is no risk of drowning the animals.
 Each trap consists of the trap body, three funnels, and a neck with a lid at the top.

 Conservation

 Greater sirens are classified as Least Concern by the International Union for Conservation of Nature, although they have been extirpated from some of their former range due to habitat loss.
+Batrachochytrium dendrobatidis (Bd), a fungal pathogen that commonly affects amphibians, has been found in greater sirens.
+While the population impacts are unknown, Bd is responsible for an overall global decline in amphibians.
 They are protected under Mexican law and are assigned to the "Special Protection" category.